Area of Expertise : Business Etiquette | Networking | Business Skills | Dining Etiquette

 Prior to her work at PSOW, Pamela was Chief of Protocol at Wright-Patterson Air Force Base, (the first civilian to hold the position), where she planned and directed military, government, international and civic ceremonies, conferences, special events and presidential visits.
 In both her military and professional work, she has worked with heads of state, four-star general officers, CEOs of Fortune 500 companies, leaders in academia, and entrepreneurs from around the globe.

-Because of her expertise in cross cultural communication, international protocol and etiquette, Pamela was named as the Washington Business Journal’s first monthly Biz Etiquette columnist and she currently writes the Modern Business Etiquette column for international news agency Reuters.
+Because of her expertise in cross-cultural communication, international protocol and etiquette, Pamela was named as the Washington Business Journal’s first monthly Biz Etiquette columnist and has written the Modern Business Etiquette column for international news agency Reuters.
 She is also regularly featured as a protocol and etiquette expert in major national and international print and digital outlets that include The Wall Street Journal; The New York Times; The Washington Post; Associated Press; Forbes.com; Entrepreneur.com; Inc.com; The Federal Times; The Gulf News; and Real Simple magazine.
 In addition, Pamela is regularly featured on national and regional radio and TV outlets including the Today Show; CNN; FOX-TV; AARP-TV, ABC affiliate WOLO, and ABC Radio Network.

-Pamela is a member of the Women Presidents Organization; Protocol and Diplomacy International – Protocol Officers Association; the Association for Talent Development; Women Impacting Public Policy; Association of Private Sector Colleges and Universities; Society of Government Meeting Professionals; International Public Management Association – Human Resources, and Meeting Professionals International.
+Pamela is a member of Vistage; the Women Presidents Organization; Protocol and Diplomacy International – Protocol Officers Association; the Association for Talent Development; Women Impacting Public Policy; Career Education Colleges and Universities (CECU); Society of Government Meeting Professionals; and Meeting Professionals International.
 In 2013, Pamela was named Enterprising Women of the Year from Enterprising Women Magazine as a female entrepreneur who has demonstrated a fast-growth business, actively supports other female entrepreneurs and stands out as an international leader.Go Back